Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ![4axis_actuatorroles.png](/manual/configuration/4axis_actuatorroles.png)

 The optional 4th actuator (axis 5) position change (by rotating, XY is changing) is not taken into account to reach the G-Code cartesian coordinates.
 Instead, the middle axis coordinate of the 4th actuator is taken as endpoint, with additional G10 offsets of the tool (hotend, drill).
 This behaviour can be expanded in a future release, if necessary.
+The 4th actuator can be controlled by it's drive letter, but it (in this release) doesn't change XYZ cartesian coordinates in the firmware.

 ### Construction